ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--system-tracker-processing-halflife` (duration)

-Halflife to use for the processing requests tracker.
-Larger halflife --> usage metrics change more slowly.
+Half life to use for the processing requests tracker.
+Larger half life --> usage metrics change more slowly.
 Defaults to `15s`.

 #### `--system-tracker-cpu-halflife` (duration)

-Halflife to use for the CPU tracker.
-Larger halflife --> CPU usage metrics change more slowly.
+Half life to use for the CPU tracker.
+Larger half life --> CPU usage metrics change more slowly.
 Defaults to `15s`.

 #### `--system-tracker-disk-halflife` (duration)

-Halflife to use for the disk tracker.
-Larger halflife --> disk usage metrics change more slowly.
+Half life to use for the disk tracker.
+Larger half life --> disk usage metrics change more slowly.
 Defaults to `1m`.

 #### `--system-tracker-disk-required-available-space` (uint)